1876 United States presidential election: Campaign

-Tilden, who had prosecuted machine politicians in New York and sent the legendary political boss William M. Tweed to jail, ran as a reform candidate against the background of the corruption of the Grant administration.
+Tilden, who had prosecuted machine politicians in New York and sent the political boss William M. Tweed to jail, ran as a reform candidate against the background of the corruption of the Grant administration.
 Both parties backed civil service reform.
-Both sides mounted mudslinging campaigns, with Democratic attacks on Republican corruption being countered by Republicans raising the Civil War issue, a tactic that was ridiculed by Democrats, who called it "waving the bloody shirt."
+Both sides mounted mudslinging campaigns, with Democratic attacks on Republican corruption being countered by Republicans raising the Civil War issue, a tactic that was ridiculed by Democrats, who called it "waving the bloody shirt".
 Republicans chanted, "Not every Democrat was a rebel, but every rebel was a Democrat."

-Hayes was a virtual unknown outside his home state of Ohio, where he had served two terms as a representative and then two terms as governor.
-Henry Adams called Hayes "a third-rate nonentity whose only recommendations are that he is obnoxious to no one."
+Hayes was a virtual unknown outside his home state of Ohio, where he had served two terms as a US Representative and then two terms as governor.
+Henry Adams called Hayes "a third-rate nonentity whose only recommendations are that he is obnoxious to no one".
 Hayes had served in the Civil War with distinction as colonel of the 23rd Ohio Regiment and was wounded several times, which made him marketable to veterans.
 He had later been brevetted as a major-general.
 His most important asset was his help to the Republican ticket in carrying Ohio, a crucial swing state.
-On the other side, the newspaperman John D. Defrees described Tilden as "a very nice, prim, little, withered-up, fidgety old bachelor, about one-hundred and twenty-pounds avoirdupois, who never had a genuine impulse for many nor any affection for woman."
+On the other side, the newspaperman John D. Defrees described Tilden as "a very nice, prim, little, withered-up, fidgety old bachelor, about one-hundred and twenty-pounds avoirdupois, who never had a genuine impulse for many nor any affection for woman".

-The Democratic strategy for victory in the South was highly reliant on paramilitary groups such as the Red Shirts and the White League.
-Using the strategy of the Mississippi Plan, the groups actively suppressed both Black and White Republican voter turnouts by disrupting meetings and rallies and even using violence and intimidation.
-They saw themselves as the military wing of the Democratic Party.
+The Democratic strategy for victory in the South relied on paramilitary groups such as the Red Shirts and the White League.
+These groups saw themselves as the military wing of the Democrats.
+Using the strategy of the Mississippi Plan, they actively suppressed both black and white Republican voting.
+They violently disrupted meetings and rallies, attacked party organizers, and threatened potential voters with retaliation for voting Republican.

-Because it was considered improper for a candidate to pursue the presidency actively, neither Tilden nor Hayes actively stumped as part of the campaign and left that duty to their surrogates.
+Because it was considered improper for a candidate to pursue the presidency actively, neither Tilden nor Hayes appeared publicly during the campaign.
+Speaking and leading rallies were left to their surrogates.

 Colorado

 Colorado was admitted to the Union as the 38th state on August 1, 1876; this was the first presidential election in which the state sent electors.
 There was insufficient time or money to organize a presidential election in the new state.
-Therefore, Colorado's state legislature selected the state's three Electoral College electors.
+Therefore, Colorado's state legislature selected the state's three members of the Electoral College.
 The Republican Party held a slim majority in the state legislature following a closely contested election on October 3, 1876.
 Many of the seats in that election had been decided by only a few hundred votes.
 On November 7, 1876, in a 50 to 24 vote, the state legislature chose Otto Mears, William Hadley, and Herman Beckurts to serve as the state's electors for president.
-All three of the state electors cast their votes for Hayes.
+All three of the state's electors cast their votes for Hayes.
 This was the last election in which any state chose electors through its state legislature, rather than by popular vote.